-Every poem we’ve published has or will appear on Rattle.com as part of our daily blog, which features a poem every day, and a poetry review every 5th day.
+Every poem we’ve published has or will appear on Rattle.com as part of our daily blog, which features a poem every day, or, occasionally, relevant prose.
 Many of the poems include an audio clip of the poet reading their work.
-Reviews come from you as well, and we’d be happy to send you a review copy of any book we have.

 At Rattle, anything always goes.
 If a poem is accessible, interesting, moving, and memorable, if it makes you laugh or cry, then it’s the kind of poem that rattles around inside you for years, and it’s our kind of poem.